gmvoit/ExpCGM/notebooks/MSUEssentials.md

 \; \; \; \; \text{(cumulative thermal energy)}
 $$

-In this example, we are modeling an atmosphere supported entirely by thermal energy $(f_{\rm th} = 1)$ and so we do not need to do an integral that calculate a non-thermal energy profile.
+In this example, we are modeling an atmosphere supported entirely by thermal energy $(f_{\rm th} = 1)$ and so we do not need an integral that calculates a non-thermal energy profile.

-The total specific energy in this case is
+The total specific energy of this model atmosphere is
 $$
 \varepsilon_{\rm CGM} = \frac{E_{\rm CGM}}{M_{\rm CGM}} = v_\varphi^2\, F\left(\frac{r_{\rm CGM}}{r_0}\right)
 $$